Best Golf Cart Coolers: YETI & Cup Holder Fit

 MODZ Brush Guard Cooler Rack: Best for Yeti Owners

-If your cart has a brush guard and you already own a Yeti Roadie 24 or Igloo 25 QT Marine cooler, the MODZ rack mounts directly to the guard tubing (up to 1.75 inch diameter).
-It comes with all mounting hardware and includes fishing rod holders as a bonus, making it a favorite with hunters and anglers.
+If your cart has a brush guard and you already own a Yeti Roadie 24 or Igloo 25 QT Marine cooler, the MODZ rack mounts directly to the guard tubing.
+Current MODZ listings say the rack fits 1.5 inch and 1.75 inch brush guards, works with the YETI Roadie 24 and Igloo Marine Ultra 25, and includes all mounting hardware plus fishing rod holders.

 Key specs: